richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

 #### EC2 key

-You will also need a EC2 key setup in your Amazon EMR account.
+You will also need an **EC2 key pair** setup in your Amazon EMR account.

-For details on how to do this, please see the section **Configuring the client** in the [[Setting up EMR]] wiki page.
+For details on how to do this, please see the section "Configuring the client" in the [[Setting up EMR]] wiki page.
 Make sure that you setup the EC2 key pair inside the region in which you will be running your ETL jobs.